jiskattema/vim-vorg-md/README.md

 --------
 These commands are not bound to a specific keymap

-- **VorgTableExport** - exports a table under cursor to a prompted format.
+- **VorgmdTableExport** - exports a table under cursor to a prompted format.
 Currently supported formats are csv, html and json

 Vim requirements
 ----------------